ITR13/ITR-sMelonCameras/README.md

 **bool ForceUpdatePosition**: If true then the camera will update it's position in late update.
 Use this if a game forcibly tries to move all cameras or does other dumb stuff.

 **bool PositionIgnoresScale**: If the parent object's scale might vary but you want the position to stay the same have this be true.
 Only use with ForceUpdatePosition = true.

+**bool FollowOriginalParent**: If this is true, the x and z position of the parent found *before* applying ParentAscension is added to the camera's offset.
+Only use with ForceUpdatePosition = true and ParentAscension > 0.